postmanlabs/labs-docs/src/pages/docs/administration/about-postman-enterprise.md

 ### API security and governance features

 Postman Enterprise provides you with access to API security features to keep your data secure.

-You can [create a custom token scanner](/docs/administration/token-scanner/#custom-alerts) to proactively check for security leaks.
-You can also set oversight on which workspaces your team can [share publicly](/docs/collaborating-in-postman/manage-public-elements/).
+* **Custom token scanner** - Create a [custom token scanner](/docs/administration/token-scanner/#custom-alerts) to proactively check for security leaks.
+* **Public link governance** - View and manage elements like workspaces, documentation, and collection links that your team [makes public](/docs/collaborating-in-postman/manage-public-elements/).
+* **Audit logs** - Once you set up Postman Enterprise, you can use [audit logs](/docs/administration/audit-logs/) to understand how your team members are using it.

-You also get access to API governance features, including formatting and security warnings, that enable you to apply standards consistently throughout your API development process's [design](/docs/api-governance/api-definition/api-definition-warnings/) and [testing phases](/docs/api-governance/api-testing/api-testing-warnings/).
+* **Formatting and security warnings** - Postman Enterprise also include advanced API governance features, including formatting and security warnings, that enable you to apply standards consistently throughout your API development process's [design](/docs/api-governance/api-definition/api-definition-warnings/) and [testing phases](/docs/api-governance/api-testing/api-testing-warnings/).

 ### Administration

-You can [deploy Postman Enterprise](/docs/administration/managing-enterprise-deployment/) to your team at scale, including choosing which version of the app they use.
-Once you set up Postman Enterprise, you can use [audit logs](/docs/administration/audit-logs/) to understand how your team members are using it.
+After you purchase a Postman Enterprise plan, you can customize it to meet your organization's needs:

+* **Postman Enterprise app** - The Postman Enterprise app is a variant of the Postman desktop app that offers greater control to administrators.
+After you purchase a Postman Enterprise plan, you can start using the Enterprise app if it meets your organization's needs.
+* **App versioning** - Set a team-wide version of the Postman desktop app for your organization.
+To learn more about app versioning, see [Managing Postman app versioning](/docs/administration/managing-enterprise-deployment/#managing-postman-app-versioning).
-Some integrations, including [Azure DevOps](/docs/integrations/available-integrations/azure-devops/), [GitHub Enterprise Server](/docs/integrations/available-integrations/github/), and [GitLab Self-Managed](/docs/integrations/available-integrations/gitlab/), are only available with an Enterprise plan.
+* **Enterprise integrations** - Some integrations, including [Azure DevOps](/docs/integrations/available-integrations/azure-devops/), [GitHub Enterprise Server](/docs/integrations/available-integrations/github/), and [GitLab Self-Managed](/docs/integrations/available-integrations/gitlab/), are only available with an Enterprise plan.

+## Collaboration

+Partner workspaces

+Private API Network

 ## Postman Enterprise trial

 If you're interested in trying out Postman Enterprise for your organization, you can evaluate the service during a free 30 day trial.

-During the 30 day trial, you will be able to access the full range of features available in Postman Enterprise.
+During the 30 day trial, you will have access to the full range of Enterprise features available in the Postman app.
+However, you won't be able to use the Postman Enterprise app, a variant of the Postman desktop app that offers greater control to administrators.

 If you have an existing Postman account, you can start a trial from the [Postman website](https://www.postman.com/postman-enterprise/) or from the Postman app.
 You must have an [Admin role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to start a trial.
 If you have a [Billing role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) in addition to your Admin role, you can start the trial from the [Billing dashboard](http://go.postman.co/billing).

 To start the trial, select **Start a trial** and accept the terms and conditions. <!-- TODO: is this true, look at figma -->

-> If you don't already have a Postman account, you need to [sign up for Postman](/docs/getting-started/postman-account/#signing-up-for-a-postman-account) and [create a team](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/#creating-a-team) before you can start a trial of Postman Enterprise.
+> If you don't have a Postman account, you will be prompted to [sign up for Postman](/docs/getting-started/postman-account/#signing-up-for-a-postman-account) and [create a team](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/#creating-a-team) before you can start a trial of Postman Enterprise.

 If you decide to upgrade to Postman Enterprise during or after your trial, contact the [Postman sales team](https://www.postman.com/company/contact-sales/) to get started. <!-- TODO: is there a url + utm to use here? -->